How does AER’s Child Care Assistance Program work?

 Are scholarships subject to taxes?

 Your scholarship may or may not be taxable.
-Generally speaking, a scholarship or fellowship is tax-free if you are a degree candidate and the award is used to pay for tuition and required fees, books, supplies, and equipment.
+Generally speaking, a scholarship or fellowship is tax-free if you are a degree candidate and the award is used to pay for tuition and required fees, books, supplies and equipment.
 However, there are some scholarship and fellowship opportunities that are not tax-exempt.
 Any amounts used to pay for room and board and a stipend for living expenses is taxable.
-There are also a variety of coordination restrictions that are intended to ensure that you don’t double-dip when taking advantage of the Education Tax Benefits.
-Tax forms will be provided to you by your college if they are required.
+There are also a variety of coordination restrictions that are intended to ensure recipients don’t double dip when taking advantage of the Education Tax Benefits.
+Tax forms will be provided by your college if they are required.